Two men charged following gunpoint robbery at Sunderland business

 “They are Michael Carty, 45, of Railway Terrace, New Herrington and John Henderson, 50, of Hylton Road, Sunderland.

-"They are due to appear before magistrates in South Tyneside this morning.
+Carty and Henderson appeared before magistrates in South Tyneside this morning, and were remanded in custody.

 "An offender entered with a firearm and made off with a bag.